Igal Roodenko: Anti-war and civil rights activism

 Roodenko was a pacifist and a follower of Gandhi.
-It was Gandhi’s dramatic acts of civil disobedience that, at least in part, inspired the Journey of Reconciliation (see below) and - the rest of his life.
-He was a Conscientious Objector during WW2; he was very active in anti-Hitler activities before the United States joined the war, but did not believe in conscription, so he ended up in federal prison for 20 months.
+He was a Conscientious Objector during WW2; he was very active in anti-Hitler activities before the United States joined the war, but did not believe in conscription, so he was sent to federal prison for 20 months.
 Early in the war, he was sent to a camp in Montezuma County, Colorado to perform Civilian Public Service in lieu of military service.
 Roodenko's principles led him to refuse to work, which in turn led to his arrest, conviction, and imprisonment at the Federal Correctional Institution, Sandstone.
 He sued the United States government, challenging the constitutionality of the Selective Training and Service Act of 1940.
 On December 22, 1944, the United States Court of Appeals for the Tenth Circuit found against Roodenko, and the United States Supreme Court denied a writ of certiorari on March 26, 1945.
 He and conscientious objectors in six other federal prisons began a hunger strike on May 11, 1946, to draw attention to the plight of war resistors.
 Roodenko was not released from prison until January 1947.

 Igal Roodenko, 1987, with niece Amy Zowniriw & her husband Mike Zowniriw at family wedding.

 Roodenko was an early member of the Committee for Nonviolent Revolution, a pacifist group founded in New York City in 1946.
 Other prominent members included Ralph DiGia, Dave Dellinger, George Houser, and Bayard Rustin.
 After his release from prison, Roodenko lived in a tenement at 217 Mott Street on the Lower East Side of New York.
 Rustin rented an apartment one floor below Roodenko, and this proximity, along with the exceptional number of young radicals living on Mott Street and on nearby Mulberry Street and elsewhere in the neighborhood, enabled Roodenko's continuing activism.